holoviz/panel/doc/explanation/dependencies/param.md

 pn.Row(d.param.t, d.param.i, d.compute)
 ```

-Because most of the objects provided by Panel are *Parameterized* objects with their own set of *Parameters*, they can all be watched.
-We can for instance hide a widget (setting `widget.visible` to `False`) watching the value of another widget.
+Because the displayable objects provided by Panel are all *Parameterized* objects with their own set of *Parameters*, they can all be watched.
+We can for instance hide a widget (setting `widget.visible` to `False`) by watching the value of another widget:

 ```{pyodide}
 checkbox = pn.widgets.Checkbox(value=True)